codefresh-io/docs.codefresh.io/_docs/integrations/notifications/jira-integration.md

 max-width="90%"
 %}

-When you Add a new integration, you can choose to authenticate either with your [Jira Account Details]({{site.baseurl}}/docs/integrations/notifications/jira-integration/#provide-account-details) or to using the [Codefresh Marketplace App]({{site.baseurl}}/docs/integrations/notifications/jira-integration/#authenticate-with-the-jira-client-key).
+When you Add a new integration, you can choose to authenticate either using the [Codefresh Marketplace App]({{site.baseurl}}/docs/integrations/notifications/jira-integration/#authenticate-with-the-jira-client-key) or with your [Jira Account Details]({{site.baseurl}}/docs/integrations/notifications/jira-integration/#provide-account-details).

-### Provide Account Details

-Using your account details to set-up the integration, you will have to provide
-* An `Integration Name`: Any name that you fancy
-* The `Jira URL`: This is the URL of your organisation e.g. ‘https://company-name.atlassian.net’
-* Your `Jira Username`: This is usually the e-mail that you are logged in with at Jira
-* Your Jira `Password`
-Alternatively, you could authenticate with the Jira Client Key.
+### Authenticate with the Codefresh Marketplace App

+This is the recommended way to set-up your Jira Integration.
+To use the Codefresh Marketplace App on Jira, select `Jira Marketplace App` within the Jira Integration Setting in your Codefresh Account.
 {% include image.html
 lightbox="true"
-file="/images/integrations/jira/add-new-jira-integration.png"
-url="/images/integrations/jira/add-new-jira-integration.png"
-alt="Account Information"
-max-width="90%"
+file="/images/integrations/jira/jira-marketplace-auth.png"
+url="/images/integrations/jira/jira-marketplace-auth.png"
+alt="Authenticate with the Codefresh Marketplace App" max-width="90%"
 %}

-### Authenticate with the Codefresh Marketplace App

-This is the recommended way to set-up your Jira Integration.
 To access the information needed to set-up the integration with the Codefresh Marketplace App, follow these steps:
 * Visit the [Codefresh Application](https://marketplace.atlassian.com/apps/1211656/codefresh-devops-platform) on the Atlassian Marketplace.
     {% include image.html
     lightbox="true"